CONP-PCNO/conp-documentation/Documentation_displayed_on_the_portal/CONP_portal_tutorial.md

 #### How to download the data?

-Small datasets (<15GB) that do not require a third-party account can be downloaded directly through the frontend via the Download button located in thed detailed dataset page.
+Datasets that do not require a third-party account can be downloaded directly through the frontend via the "Direct Download" button.

 ![download_button](https://raw.githubusercontent.com/CONP-PCNO/conp-documentation/master/Documentation_displayed_on_the_portal/img/CONP_portal_tutorial_Dataset_download_button.png)

-Large datasets (>15GB) or datasets that require a third-party account cannot be downloaded through the frontend of the Portal but we provide detailed instructions on how to download the dataset via [DataLad](http://www.datalad.org).
-Each dataset page contains a detailed ‘Dataset Download Instructions’ section that lay out the different steps to perform in order to download the dataset.
+Datasets that require a third-party account cannot be downloaded through the frontend of the Portal but we provide detailed instructions on how to download the dataset via [DataLad](http://www.datalad.org).
+Each dataset page contains a detailed ‘DataLad Dataset Download Instructions’ section that lay out the different steps to perform in order to download the dataset.

 ![dataset_download_instructions](https://raw.githubusercontent.com/CONP-PCNO/conp-documentation/master/Documentation_displayed_on_the_portal/img/CONP_portal_tutorial_Dataset_download_instructions.png)